weakish/docs-en/views/leanengine_webhosting_guide-node.md

 }).listen(process.env.LEANCLOUD_APP_PORT);
 ```

-You need to listen on `0.0.0.0`(the default behavior of Node.js and of express) instead of `127.0.0.1`.
+You need to listen on `0.0.0.0`(the default behavior of Node.js and of the `http` module) instead of `127.0.0.1`.

-#### Routing timeout setting
+#### Route timeout

-Because the asynchronous call of Node.js is easy to be interrupted due to runtime errors or coding inadvertently, in order to reduce the memory usage of the server in this case, and also for the client to receive the error prompt earlier, you need to add this setting once When a timeout occurs, the server will return an HTTP error code to the client.
+Because the asynchronous calls in Node can be interrupted by runtime errors or bugs, in order to reduce the memory usage of the server, and let the client receive errors earlier, you should set a timeout, so that when a request takes too long to process, the server returns an HTTP error.

-When using a custom route implemented by the framework, the default timeout for the request is 15 seconds, which can be adjusted in `app.js`:
+The default timeout is 15 seconds, which can be adjusted:

 ```js
 // Set default timeout